- As low as $190/Night

 - Cottage

-- Approximately 1000 SQUARE_FEET
+- Approximately 1000 square feet

 Bonny Cottage is located on the property of Ellen and Mike Tomy, one block from the Beaufort River, in the handsome historic district of Beaufort, South Carolina.
 It was constructed in the late 1800s after the recent "unpleasantness".
 This bungalow is so cheerful and has such a sweet spirit, a bad mood will disappear very quickly.
-Delightful vistas are all around.
+Enchanting vistas are all around.

-Bonny Cottage has one bedroom with a comfortable queen bed and a sizable bathroom with a shower, a full kitchen and laundry room.
+Bonny Cottage has one bedroom with a comfortable queen bed and a huge bathroom with a shower, a full kitchen and laundry room.
 It stands alone and has a pleasant patio outside for early morning coffee and late afternoon wine and cheese.
 Kids under 12 are not allowed.
 Check-in is at 4:00 pm, Check-out is at 10:00 am.

 About the Area